laminas/laminas-servicemanager/docs/book/v4/reflection-abstract-factory.md

 ];
 ```

-Mapping services to the factory is more explicit and performant.
+Mapping services to the factory is more explicit and even more performant than in v3.0 due to the [ahead of time factory generation](ahead-of-time-factories.md).

 The factory operates with the following constraints/features: